 Participants can still choose to use any provider, however if a claim is made by a provider who is not recorded as my providers, we’ll check with the participant or their nominee by SMS to confirm the claim is for a support they agreed to.
 This process will generally take 10 days before the claim is paid.

-Participants or their nominees need to tell us their my providers when they have:
+Participants or their nominees with a plan new our new computer system need to tell us their my providers when they have:

 - Agency-managed supports funded within their NDIS plan.